peterheinum/presencebot/README.md

 ## Getting Started

-Type in 'peterisagod:{googlesheetsid}' to get the bot started and configged with the id you choose
+Type in 'startover:{googlesheetsid}' to get the bot started and configged with the id you choose

 ### Prerequisites
 ```